Ralph Shaw (writer)

 Charles Frederick Ralph Shaw (13 August 1913 - 10 September 1996) was a British author and journalist.

 Although Shaw was born in Nuneaton, Warwickshire, he always considered himself a Yorkshireman.
 He was the older of two boys and grew up in Keighley and Rugby.
 He maintained various jobs after leaving school, one as a local journalist for the Rugby Advertiser and subsequently on the North China Daily News, Shanghai from 1937 to 1949.

-Shaw wrote his first book Sin Cityas a result of his experiences as a journalist and a Japanese prisoner of war in Shanghai, China.
+Shaw wrote his first book Sin City as a result of his experiences as a journalist and a Japanese prisoner of war in Shanghai, China.
 He spent many years of his life living and working abroad as a journalist in Shanghai, China, Brunei, Pakistan, Kuwait and the United Arab Emirates.
 He also contributed to The Times.
 In 1976 his second book, Kuwait, was published by Macmillan.
 This was a highly informative book about Kuwait describing the transformation of the country over a 25-year period.

 Shaw died on 10 September 1996 and is buried in Kent.
 He was married and had one daughter.